marota/ExpertOp4Grid/README.md

 Instead of configuring through config.ini, you can pass a similar python dictionary to the API

-## Introduction
+## Workflow
-Simulation work with Grid2op (version >= 1.0.1) or Pypownet (version 2.2.0)

-Now, to the main algorithm.
 The first three steps of the algorithm are about extracting the situation, creating and structuring the data that will be needed for the rest of the steps.

 ![Drag Racing](./alphaDeesp/ressources/first_line_algorithm_es_.png)